daeken/PepakuraReverse/Readme.md

 		- bytes[compressed_size] unknown - Zlib deflated
 - if format_ver > 5 - Likely grouping data?
 Not sure how this works
 	- array Unknown
-		- uint32 unknown
 		- array Unknown
 			- uint32 unknown
 - bool[4] unknown
 - bool show_tabs;
 - if format_ver > 5 - TODO: Sometimes, these fields don't show up, even in format_ver = 6.
 When do they?